lekman/codedoc/README.md

 # codedoc

-Contains plugins and automations for automating developer documentation of code projects.
+A plugin for automating developer documentation generation in Visual Studio Code.